Phạm Bình Minh

 Born in Nam Định Province, Minh was educated at the Diplomatic Academy of Vietnam and at Tufts University.
-He is the son of Nguyễn Cơ Thạch, a former foreign minister of Vietnam.
+He is the son of Nguyễn Cơ Thạch, who also served as vice premier and foreign minister of Vietnam.

 On December 30, 2022, he was voted out of both the Central Committee and the Politburo of the Communist Party of Vietnam and stepped down from his position on January 5, 2023, after the National Assembly selected a successor.
-His dismissal was announced without specific reasons, but the moves come after he was accused of being involved in a scheme to extort fees to repatriate Vietnamese citizens stuck abroad during the COVID-19 pandemic with his ministerial assistant being arrested earlier in September 2022.
+His dismissal was announced without specific reasons, but the moves come after he was accused of being involved in a scheme to extort fees from repatriate Vietnamese citizens stuck abroad during the COVID-19 pandemic with his ministerial assistant being arrested earlier in September 2022.

 Early life

 Phạm Bình Minh graduated in 1981 from the University of Diplomacy (now the Diplomatic Academy of Viet Nam).
 He obtained a Master of Arts in Law and Diplomacy at Fletcher School, Tufts University, United States of America.

 He is fluent in Vietnamese and English.